Pinball FX (2007 video game)

 Pinball FX is a pinball machine video game for the Xbox 360.
 It was developed by Zen Studios and published by Microsoft Game Studios.
 It was released on April 25, 2007 via the Xbox Live Arcade service.
 The game features three tables, with six more available as downloadable content, leaderboards and online multiplayer.
-A sequel to the game, Pinball FX 2 was released on October 27, 2010.
+Several sequels have since been made, with the first sequel, Pinball FX 2, released on October 27, 2010.

 Gameplay

 Pinball FX is the first pinball title for the Xbox 360.

 Pinball FX utilizes the same basic rules as a physical pinball machine, albeit in a virtual environment.
 As with a traditional pinball machine, the player fires a steel ball onto the playfield using a plunger.
 Once the ball is in play the player controls the flippers and can nudge the machine to influence the path of the ball.
 Each of the game's tables become more complex as the game advances, opening new paths and opportunities.

 The game allows use of the Xbox Live Vision camera to operate the flippers and to video chat with Xbox Live opponents.
 It also features leaderboards and online multiplayer for up to four players.
 Multiplayer games are won by being the first to achieve the set high score, which can be adjusted from 10 to 100 million points.
 Penalties can also be set for losing a ball with players losing anywhere from 5 to 25 percent of their score when a ball is lost.